SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 ![Repressilator complex](../assets/repressilator_complexgraph.svg)

-Here ∅ represent the empty complex, black arrows show reactions converting substrate complexes into product complexes where the rate is just a number or parameter, and red arrows indicate the conversion of substrate complexes into product complexes where the rate is an expression involving chemical species.
+Here ∅ represents the empty complex, black arrows show reactions converting substrate complexes into product complexes where the rate is just a number or parameter, and red arrows indicate the conversion of substrate complexes into product complexes where the rate is an expression involving chemical species.